Javascript is not enabled.

 Courtesy image

-In 2024, the AARP Community Challenge accepted applications for three different grant opportunities, each described below in the "Grant Opportunities" section.
+In 2024, the AARP Community Challenge accepted applications for three different grant opportunities:

 1. Flagship Grants

 In AARP’s flagship Community Challenge grant program, grants have ranged from several hundred dollars for smaller, short-term activities to tens of thousands of dollars for larger projects.
 Since 2017, AARP has funded projects ranging from $500 to $50,000 with an average grant amount of $11,900 (83 percent of grants have been under $20,000).
-AARP also reserves the right to award compelling projects of any dollar amount.
-We are accepting applications for projects that benefit residents — especially those age 50 and older — in the following categories:
+In 2024, we accepted applications for community improvement projects — such as those related to public places, digital connections, housing, and transportation — that benefit residents, especially those age 50 and older.

 2. Capacity-Building Microgrants